BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 **Chat Endpoint:** `/api/v1/chat` accepts a question and returns retrieved project context.

-### AI Agent, Automation, Prompt Versioning, and Evaluation Artefacts
+### Microsoft Copilot Studio AI Agent, Power Platform Connector, and Safety Behaviour

+The Copilot Studio notebook creates a technical-support-only support agent for the Skin Lesion Platform.
+The agent can explain API usage, image upload steps, probability scores, failed uploads, governance, and medical safety boundaries.
+It must not diagnose, classify, or interpret a user's lesion.

-The updated project notebooks introduce a technical AI support agent, Power Automate workflow integration, and supporting artefacts for safer AI-assistant development.
+The updated project notebooks introduce a technical AI agent, Power Automate workflow integration, and supporting artefacts for safer AI-assistant development.
 These are included as portfolio evidence of responsible AI engineering and practical automation integration.
-**AI Support Agent:** Provides technical support around the platform, API behaviour, upload flow, prediction response format, governance process, and safety limitations.
+**AI Agent:** Provides technical support around the platform, API behaviour, upload flow, prediction response format, governance process, and safety limitations.
 **Power Automate Integration:** Connects a working Power Automate workflow to the Dockerized FastAPI backend, showing how the deployed API can be used inside a low-code automation flow.
 **Prompt Versioning:** Includes system prompt versions, safety-focused prompt updates, a prompt changelog, and a review checklist.